bwp91/homebridge-ewelink/.github/ISSUE_TEMPLATE/new-issue.md

 * Which version of this plugin (homebridge-ewelink) do you have?
+Has the issue started since upgrading from a previous version?

 * Which eWeLink devices do you have that are causing issues?

+* Do you use your main eWeLink credentials or do you use a secondary eWeLink account for Homebridge?